fktn-k/fkYAML/.github/CONTRIBUTING.md

 ## Note

-When you open a pull request, fkYAML will automatically be built/tested with (1) various combinations of compilers and operating systems and (2) analyzers such as [Valgrind](https://valgrind.org/) and [Clang Sanitizers](https://clang.llvm.org/docs/index.html) to detect runtime issues (e.g., memory leaks), on [GitHub Actions](https://github.com/fktn-k/fkYAML/actions) once you open a pull request.
+When you open a pull request, fkYAML will automatically be built/tested with (1) various combinations of compilers and operating systems and (2) analyzers such as [Valgrind](https://valgrind.org/), [Clang Sanitizers](https://clang.llvm.org/docs/index.html) and [MSVC AddressSanitizer](https://learn.microsoft.com/cpp/sanitizers/asan) to detect runtime issues (e.g., memory leaks), on [GitHub Actions](https://github.com/fktn-k/fkYAML/actions) once you open a pull request.
 These can result in failing builds and/or unit tests which run successfully on your local environment.
 As a policy of this project, however, all the workflow checks must be passed before merging.
 You can run tests with those tools locally by executing the following commands: